 Working with the estate-planning attorney, the survivor appealed to the court to allow him as beneficiary to sell the property.

-An additional complexity: the beneficiary needed to perform a “simultaneous closing,” or sell the decedent’s property while buying a new condominium concurrently.
+An additional complexity: the beneficiary needed to perform a “simultaneous closing.”
+This means the beneficiary had to sell the decedent’s property while buying a new condominium concurrently.

 In this situation, the decedent’s probate attorney was not skilled in real estate transactions.
 We therefore relied on a trusted and proven real estate attorney to help communicate “attorney to attorney.”
 Together they coordinated the transfer of funds to the beneficiary to close on the condo purchase.
 This fail-safe helped reduce any risk and avoid liability on the purchase side of the transaction.